ajcallegari/scikit-multichannel/README.md

 # pipecaster
 (in progress)

-Pipecaster is a Python library for building multichannel machine learning pipelines and for in-pipeline screening of hyperparameters, models, data sources, and feature engineering steps.
+Pipecaster is a Python library for building multichannel machine learning pipelines and for in-pipeline screening of hyperparameters, models, data sources, feature extraction steps, and feature engineering steps.
 The current version supports algorithms with the scikit-learn transformer and predictor interfaces.

 ## multichannel machine learning

-When building an ML pipeline with inputs from multiple data sources or from multiple feature engineering methods, better predictive accuracy is sometimes obtained by keeping the different inputs siloed in separate channels through initial feature selection and machine learning steps and then generating ensemble predictions via predictor voting or model stacking.
+When building an ML pipeline with inputs from multiple data sources or from multiple feature extraction/engineering methods, better predictive accuracy is sometimes obtained by keeping the different inputs siloed in separate channels through initial feature selection and machine learning steps before generating ensemble predictions via predictor voting or model stacking.

 Pipecaster provides a *MultichannelPipeline* class to simplify the construction of multichannel ensemble architectures.
-Slice notation makes it easy to create wide pipelines (many inputs) by broadcasting operations across multiple input channels.
-A keras-like layer-by-layer construction makes it easy to build deep pipelines with one or more voting or stacking layers.
+This class makes it easy to create wide pipelines (many inputs) by broadcasting construction operations across multiple input channels, and deep pipelines (many layers) with a Keras-like layer-by-layer construction workflow.

 *MultichannelPipeline* has the familiar scikit-learn transformer and predictor interfaces but with a list of input matrices in place of a single matrix: